hvtor/Playground/README.md

+Setup: Ensure you are using Xcode 7.0+ on Mac OS X 10.11+.

 <h2>Reverse String</h2>

 <h3> Write a method that takes a string reverses the order of the words in that string and returns the result.